 “What is Urban Culture?”, asks Martijn, “The city is a place full of strangers.
-How do we shape and express our own identify?
+How do we shape and express our own identity?
 How do we relate to others?”
-He reminds the audience at the Urban Culture conference that the people we live with in our cities are not only strangers, but that we live side-by-side with these people that have different lifestyles, religions and cultures.
+He reminds the audience at the Urban Culture conference that the people we live within our cities are not only strangers but that we live side-by-side with these people that have different lifestyles, religions and cultures.
 For Martijn a public space is a place where people assemble, it refers to an audience, but doesn’t assume that everyone has access to this space: there are always power limits and preconditions for how we can react in these spaces.

 A cultural public space could be thought of as an experience where there are collective rhythms and performances as we pass by and interact with each other.
 Martijn explains, “Not only that you have interactions with others in a public space, but that you have this experience of seeing other people walk by.
 Just by being in these spaces, even if you don’t interact with them, it builds up a sort of trust – a collective rhythm.
 It’s more an unconscious process than an active deliberation.”